Plus1Health/ECG-EKG/ECGReader/readme.txt

-ECGReader application is for read in the ECG/EKG devices. it is a open source project.
+ECGReader application is for reading in the ECG/EKG devices. it is a open source project.